davidmarkclements/v8-perf/readme.md

 inlining abilities (i.e. there has to be a jump between clusters of serially inlined functions).

 In 5.9 and upwards (Node 8.3+), any size added by irrelevant characters such as whitespace or comments has no bearing on the functions performance.
-Although notably, again, we see that overall performance of functions decreases.
-This is due to **turbofan**, which is now using Abstract Syntax Tree node count, rather the character size: instead of of checking the text of the function, it consider the instructions on the functions, so that **variable names and comments does not matter anymore**.
+This is due to Turbofan, which is now using Abstract Syntax Tree node count, rather the character size: instead of of checking the text of the function, it consider the instructions on the functions, so that **whitespace, variable name character count, function signatures and comments will no longer factor in whether a function will inline.**

+Notably, again, we see that overall performance of functions decreases.

 The takeaway here should still be to keep functions small.
 At the moment we still have to avoid over-commenting (and even whitespace) inside functions.
 Also if you want the absolute fastest speed,